ha0td4/ha0td4.github.io/src/content/posts/Project/andmalmultimodal.md

 # Conclusion

 We explored a multimodal approach for detecting Android malware using deep learning feature fusion.
-By integrating three distinct branches—Deep Neural Networks (DNN), Convolutional Neural Networks (CNN), and Bidirectional Encoder Representations from Transformers (BERT)—we were able to leverage complementary features extracted from Android APK files.
+By integrating three distinct branches—DNN, CNN, and BERT—we were able to leverage complementary features extracted from Android APK files.

-For those interested in experimenting with the framework, the Kaggle notebook [AndMalMultimodal](https://www.kaggle.com/code/haotienducanh/andmalmultimodal/output?scriptVersionId=219451852) provides a practical starting point.
+For those interested in experimenting with the framework, the Kaggle notebook [AndMalMultimodal](https://www.kaggle.com/code/haotienducanh/andmalmultimodal) provides a practical starting point.
 Feel free to explore, modify, and build upon this work to advance the field of Android malware detection.